For more information about the Blue Flag program or its implementation in the United States please contact:

 Over the past two years, ASBPA has worked internally and with partners to assess the feasibility of taking on this program.
 We signed a Memorandum of Understanding with FEE and the National Wildlife Federation, the United States’ associate member to FEE, in May 2020 and received affiliate membership status with FEE in July 2020.
 In October 2020 we received confirmation on our Feasibility Study and were requested to submit up to five pilot sites for their next meeting.

-We kicked off 2021 by submitting four sites for the pilot phase which were all given Pilot Status in April 2021 and asked to submit a full application once they meet all criteria.
-As the official National Operator for Blue Flag in the United States, we will be working through a pilot phase and coordinating a National Workshop in the coming months.
+We kicked off 2021 by submitting four sites for the pilot phase.
+East Beach in Galveston Island, Texas; Lovers Key State Park in Lee County, Florida; Zuma Beach in Malibu, California; and Waikiki Beach in Honolulu, Hawaii have all been granted Pilot Site status and are invited to apply for the Blue Flag award as soon as they fully comply with the Blue Flag criteria.
+As the official National Operator for Blue Flag in the United States, we will be working through the pilot phase and coordinating a National Workshop in the coming months.
 The National Workshop will be held in the Fall in conjunction with the Geux Resilient National Coastal Conference and will launch the National Criteria, Assessment and Application Process, and National Jury.

 Below are resources for the public, partners, pilots, and interested beaches as we move forward in the implementation process.